neerajk-dev/HOSPITALO/fronted/README.md

   Enjoy a seamless experience on desktop, tablet, and mobile devices.

 - 🤖 **Chatbot Integration**: AI-powered chatbot for answering user queries and assisting with appointment booking.
+- 💊 **Nearby Pharmacy Finder**: Locate the nearest pharmacies around your location using OpenStreetMap API — powered by backend /api/pharmacy/nearby endpoint.

 ---